Alien 3: William Gibson script

 In September 1987, Giler and Hill approached cyberpunk author William Gibson to write the script for the third film.
 Gibson, who told the producers his writing was influenced by Alien, accepted the task.
 Fearful of an impending strike by the Writers Guild of America, Brandywine asked Gibson to deliver a screenplay by December.
 Gibson drew heavily from Giler and Hill's treatment, having a strong interest in the "Marxist space empire" element.
 The following year, Finnish director Renny Harlin was approached by Fox based on his work in A Nightmare on Elm Street 4: The Dream Master.
 Harlin wanted to go in different directions from the first two movies, having interest in both visiting the Alien homeworld or having the Aliens invading Earth.

 Gibson mockingly summed up his script as "Space commies hijack alien eggs—big problem in Mallworld".
 The story picked up after Aliens, with the Sulaco drifting into an area of space claimed by the "Union of Progressive Peoples".
-The ship is boarded by people from the U.P.P., who are attacked by a facehugger hiding in the entrails of Bishop's mangled body.
+The ship is boarded by people from the UPP, who are attacked by a facehugger hiding in the entrails of Bishop's mangled body.
 The soldiers blast the facehugger into space and take Bishop with them for further study.
 The Sulaco then arrives at a space station–shopping mall hybrid named Anchorpoint.
 With Ripley put in a coma, Hicks explores the station and discovers Weyland-Yutani are developing an Alien army.
-In the meantime, the U.P.P. are doing their own research, which led them to repair Bishop.
-Eventually Anchorpoint and the U.P.P. stations are overrun with the Aliens, and Hicks must team up with the survivors to destroy the parasites.
+In the meantime, the UPP are doing their own research, which led them to repair Bishop.
+Eventually Anchorpoint and the UPP stations are overrun with the Aliens, and Hicks must team up with the survivors to destroy the parasites.
 The film ends with a teaser for a fourth movie, where Bishop suggests to Hicks that humans are united against a common enemy, and they must track the Aliens to their source and destroy them.